Westminster eForum

 Format: DOWNLOADABLE PDF

-This conference will discuss next steps for data protection in the UK.
+This conference discussed next steps for data protection in the UK.

-The conference will also be an opportunity to discuss the UK’s international data relations, looking at the UK-EU adequacy deal in light of the new Government’s focus on growth as a key priority, and signalling a willingness to explore closer ties with European partners.
+Further sessions discussed the UK’s international data relations, looking at UK-EU adequacy in light of the new Government’s focus on growth as a key priority, and signalling a willingness to explore closer ties with European partners.

-Delegates will assess how potential reform could affect the UK’s adequacy status and influence trade agreements and international relationships, with discussion on next steps for achieving high standards of data protection rights.
+Delegates assessed how potential reform could affect the UK’s adequacy status and influence trade agreements and international relationships, with discussion on next steps for achieving high standards of data protection rights.

 This on-demand pack includes